 Matthew Kennedy is a writer, film historian, and anthropologist living in San Francisco.
 He is the author of three biographies of classic Hollywood: Marie Dressler: A Biography (McFarland, 1999, paperback 2006), Edmund Goulding's Dark Victory: Hollywood's Genius Bad Boy (University of Wisconsin Press, 2004), and Joan Blondell: A Life between Takes (University Press of Mississippi, 2007).
-His upcoming book, Roadshow!
-The Fall of Film Musicals in the 1960s, will be published by Oxford University Press in 2013.
+His latest book, Roadshow!
+The Fall of Film Musicals in the 1960s, has just been published by Oxford University Press.
 He has contributed to four anthologies: Strategies in Teaching Anthropology (Pearson Prentice Hall, first and fourth editions, 2000 and 2006) and The Queer Encyclopedia of Music, Dance & Musical Theater and of Film and Television (Cleis Press, 2004 and 2005).
 He is film and book critic for the respected Bright

 Lights Film Journal, a member of the Writers Groups of the San Francisco Silent Film Festival, and his articles have appeared in The Gay & Lesbian Review Worldwide, Performing Arts, and the San Francisco Chronicle.
 Kennedy is a former modern dancer, arts administrator, concert producer, and contracted writer for George Lucas Books.
 He currently teaches anthropology and film history at the City